 Table 3.3 provides details of mentors interviewed for the survey.
-About three-fifths (61.5) of the mentors interviewed were male while the remaining were female.
-Majority of male mentors were English teachers and most female mentors interviewed were also English teachers.
-Also, over half of the male mentors teach in JHS, while the majority of female mentors teach Upper primary classes.
+About a third (61.5) of the mentors interviewed were male while the remaining were female.
+Majority of male mentors were English teachers while the majority of female mentors interviewed were also male.
+Also, over half of the male mentors teach in JHS, while the majority of female mentors teach Upper primary.